 The Centre for Sustainable Design® (CfSD), part of the Business School for the Creative Industries at the University for the Creative Arts (UCA) is the UK partner in the BCE project and was also the UK partner in CO project.
 Partners in BCE include Norwegian University of Science and Technology [NTNU] (Norway), Technical University of Denmark [DTU] (Denmark/Greenland), Western Development Commission [WDC] (Ireland) and University of the Highlands and Islands [UHI] (Scotland).
-CfSD outputs and deliverables related to BCE can be found on www.cfsd.org.uk/projects/bce and for CO on www.cfsd.org.uk/projects/circular-ocean
+More information on CfSD outputs and deliverables related to BCE and CO can be found in the footnotes below